 What advice do you have for women seeking reinvention in midlife?

-I would me a liar if I said I did it on my own.
+I would be a liar if I said I did it on my own.
 It really takes a village.
 My husband and my son were deeply impacted and supportive of my career change.
-Obviously, there was considerable financial cost involved.
+Obviously, there was a considerable financial cost involved.
 My immediate family definitely had to be on board.

 But maybe the most important thing I would tell others is that you have to educate yourself.
 I’ve relied heavily on the Internet for everything from business plans to insurance to marketing.
 I read a lot of trade information.
 I follow industry leaders on Facebook, Twitter, and Instagram.
 I ordered a lot of books from Amazon on stuff I couldn’t understand: Duct Tape Marketing Revised and Updated: The World’s Most Practical Small Business Marketing Guide by John Jantsch, Web Marketing All-in-One For Dummies, Search Engine Optimization All-in-One For Dummies.
 When I was getting started, I asked a lot of questions of my peers.
 I watched the others stylists for months while I built my business.